December 5, 2024

 Python Interview Questions: Coding

-Basic Python Coding:
+Basic Python Questions:

 Question 1: Write a Python program to check if a number is even or odd.